wmfs/cardscript/README.md

 As shown in the example above, a form definition in FormScript comprises mainly of a `formContent` array containing 1 or more objects.

-* To avoid muddying things with common frontend-terms like 'component', FormScript refers to each object in the `formContent` array as a __widget__.
+* To avoid muddying-things with common frontend-terms like 'component', FormScript refers to each object in the `formContent` array as a __widget__.
+* Think of a widget as an on-screen component that a user can be shown (not necessarily interact with - for example, `heading` and `stickyNote` widgets are non-interactive).
-* Widget objects should appear within `formContent` in the "top down" order that they need to be rendered in the UI.
+* The order `Widget` objects appear within `formContent` is important... representing the logical order you want your users to encounter them.
-* Note widgets can be arranged into "sets" to help define a structure (perhaps into sections, or wizard-like pages).
+* Note that widgets can be arranged into "sets" to help define a structure (perhaps splitting a large form into sections, or wizard-like pages).

 ### <a name="widgets"></a>About widgets